snabbco/snabb/src/doc/testing.md

 scripts/dock.sh make test
 ```

-You can also test Snabb Switch in an alternative Docker image by
+You can also test Snabb in an alternative Docker image by
 exporting `SNABB_TEST_IMAGE`.